 So if you plan on hiring 100 people in the next coming year, shoot for a recruiting budget of about $400,000.
 And remember, the more people you hire, the lower your CPH will be.
 Many fixed costs can be allocated more efficiently over a larger number of hires.
 Also, make room in your budget for certain variables.
 Some roles, such as executive positions will be much harder to fill.
 With this in mind, these numbers should be used for general planning purposes and estimates — not as a hardline guide for exactly how much you’ll spend on each person you hire.
 There is no such thing as a “one size fits all” solution for hiring and budgeting in any industry.

-With the economy slowly rebounding, it’s hopeful that more CEOs and business leaders will be open to increasing their recruiting spend in favor of trying new technologies and tactics that improve recruiting effectiveness and attract top talent to their ranks.
+CEOs that are mindful of the competitive job market, should understand the importance of ramping up recruitment efforts in order to compete for top talent.
+Ideally executives are more open to increasing their recruiting spend in favor of trying new technologies and tactics to improve recruiting effectiveness.
 To improve your chances of accessing more resources to ease your burden, strive to show leadership the value of a robust recruiting budget.

 The most persuasive factor will likely be that you can demonstrate the bottom-line value that hiring new positions will add to corporate revenue or on-the-job performance for employees.
 Try to calculate a revenue percentage increase for each new employee and show, with numbers how that will impact profits.
 Show how this will also impact other strategic business goals, such as product development, production, innovation, and corporate reputation.
-Executives spend a good portion of their work time thinking about and discussing, so you’ll want your pitch to cover any pain points that have been documented in the last year and how your recruiting efforts will address them.
+You’ll want your pitch to cover any pain points that have been documented in the last year and how your recruiting efforts will address them.